x676f64/secureum-mind_map/content/7. Audit Findings 101/Contract Owner Can Arbitrarily Change Minting Fees and Interest Rates.md

 As a result, the owner can control fees such as they equal/exceed the collateral for any given loan.

-1. Recommendation: While "dynamic" interest rates are common, we recommend considering the minting fee ( `issueFeeRate` ) to be a constant that cannot be changed by the owner.
+### Recommendation:
-2. Medium Risk severity finding from [Sigma Prime's Audit of Synthetix EtherCollateral](https://github.com/sigp/public-audits/blob/master/synthetix/ethercollateral/review.pdf)
+While "dynamic" interest rates are common, we recommend considering the minting fee ( `issueFeeRate` ) to be a constant that cannot be changed by the owner.
 ___
 ## Slide Screenshot
 ![069.png](../../images/7.%20Audit%20Findings%20101/069.png)